Formula 1 in 2025: How to watch the Chinese Grand Prix on TV and what to know

 Where is the Chinese Grand Prix taking place?

-The 5.45-kilometer (3.39-mile) Shanghai International Circuit is a purpose-built racetrack which first hosted F1 in 2004.
+The 5.45-kilometer (3.39-mile) Shanghai International Circuit is a purpose-built race track which first hosted F1 in 2004.
 Its layout resembles the Chinese character “shang” — the first part of the name of the city of Shanghai.
-Max Verstappen took a commanding win there last season ahead of Lando Norris, but teams have little recent experience of a track which didn't host F1 from 2020 through 2023 during the COVID-19 pandemic.
-Saturday's sprint race is the first of six this season.
+Max Verstappen had a commanding win there last season ahead of Lando Norris, but teams have little recent experience of a track which didn't host F1 from 2020 through 2023 during the COVID-19 pandemic.

 What happened last weekend?

-Norris won the season-opening Australian Grand Prix for McLaren after surviving a slide off track in the rain and a late challenge from second-place Verstappen.
+Norris won the season-opening Australian Grand Prix for McLaren after overcoming a slide off-track in the rain and a late challenge from second-place Verstappen.
 George Russell was third for Mercedes.
 Norris' teammate and potential title rival Oscar Piastri span off the road and recovered to finish ninth after a late overtake on Lewis Hamilton, who was 10th in a frustrating debut for Ferrari.

 What do I need to know about F1 and the Chinese Grand Prix?